ThePansmith/thepansmith.github.io/content/proposals/neoforge-smv.md

 categories:
 - news
 author: pansmith
-summary: "A simple proposal on how to end modded Minecraft version chasing with a single step."
+summary: "A simple proposal on how to end modded Minecraft version chasing with a single step with the power of neoforge."
-description: "A simple proposal on how to end modded Minecraft version chasing with a single step."
+description: "A simple proposal on how to end modded Minecraft version chasing with a single step with the power of neoforge."
 ---

 {{< notice note >}}